cscorley/dissertation/chapters/5_discussion/3_combo.md

 \input{figures/combo/flt_rq1_openjpa}
 \input{figures/combo/dit_rq1_openjpa}

-For all subject systems, however, we do have a statistical significant result when comparing the optimal FLT to it's alternate configuration (DIT optimal).
+For all subject systems, however, I do have a statistical significant result when comparing the optimal FLT to it's alternate configuration (DIT optimal).
 However, the effect size is not large and the difference in MRR insignificant, indicating there are some queries which perform well in the optimal FLT